 Get involved: send your pictures, video, news and views by texting TANEWS to 80360, or email

-A man died after being hit by a train near Saltaire station yesterday.
+A man has died after being hit by a train near Saltaire station.

-The line reopened just before noon, but delays of up to an hour continued throughout the afternoon, affecting services from Saltaire, Shipley, Bradford Forster Square, Leeds, Bingley, Crossflats, Keighley, Steeton and Silsden, Cononley, Skipton, Settle, Dent, Appleby and Carlisle.
+The line reopened just before noon, but passengers are being warned of delays of up to an hour on services from Saltaire, Shipley, Bradford Forster Square, Leeds, Bingley, Crossflats, Keighley, Steeton and Silsden, Cononley, Skipton, Settle, Dent, Appleby and Carlisle.

 “Enquiries are ongoing to establish the man’s identity and inform his family.”

-The spokesman said a file was being prepared for the coroner’s office.
+They are preparing a file for the coroner’s office.

 For the latest information on delays, call TrainTracker on 0871 200 49 50.